eduardocpacheco99/programming-guide-for-the-capm-r-package/en/selecting.md

 6 3.5485e+14  46
 ```

-All PSU's are apparently equal but this just a scientific notation output.
+All PSU's are apparently equal due to scientific notation output.
 The identifiers must be unique for each PSU.
 To verify this requirement we can change the printing default or verify that the number of different identifiers is equal to the number of PSU.

 ```r